darkknightzh/DropBlock_pytorch/README.md

 # DropBlock_pytorch

-This is my second time to upload code to github, if there is something wrong wi the README and LICENSE, please let me know.
+This is my second time to upload code to github, if there is something wrong with README and LICENSE, please let me know.
 I will modify or delete the code or project if necessary.

 other implementations of DropBlock: